What to Expect In a Home Inspection for Insurance Purposes

 - Information about your alarm system, water sensors, water damage prevention devices or security features (this could get you discounts on your premium)

 - List of the updates to your plumbing, heating, electrical, windows and roof

 Most importantly, make sure your house is tidy.
-Take time to look at your living environment and think about fire hazards, and prevention.
-For example, are walking areas clear so people can walk safely, do staircases have guardrails, etc.
+Take time to look at your living environment and think about fire hazards and accident prevention.
+For example: Are walking areas clear so people can walk safely, do staircases have guardrails, etc.

 If your home is full of unusual amounts of clutter, has mold or signs of old water damage, the inspector will be looking out for this.
 If you have a problem that you have plans to fix, let them know, it can help.